mlan/docker-asterisk/src/websms/doc/websms.md

 | websms.conf | Configurations which are unique to the WebSMS services |
 ### HTTP request header keys

-ITSP has implemented their SMS API a little differently.
+ITSPs have implemented their SMS API a little differently.
 Study the ITSP documentation and configure the `key_to`, `key_from` and `key_body` appropriately.

 ```ini
 key_to          = To